rpuhalovich/CSharpRayTracer/README.md

 - [ ] Option G - Depth of field (+3)

 _Please summarise your approach(es) to stage 3 here._

+My approach to emissive materials was to have a very similar approach to point lights.
+However for every point that is tested in shadows, a set number of rays is fired randomly from the hemisphere of the normal of the hit point.
+The number of ray hits on the emissive material is a function of how bright that point is.

+This method is very inefficient, hence the long render time.
+However a working implementation of a cone around the triangle or sphere to which to fire rays from wasn't able to be achieved.

 ## Final scene render